Tables (pandas)#

 Replacing with .fillna#

 Missing values can be replaced using the .fillna method.
 The parameter specifies which new value should be placed instead of the “No Data” values.
-For example, here is how we can replace the “No Data” values in the 'sigalon' column of trees with 0:
+For example, here is how we can replace the “No Data” values in the 'sigalon' column of edu with 0:

 0 0.0